JaneliaSciComp/SongExplorer/README.md

 of the right panel.
 In this particular case, there is only one model, but in [Measuring Generalization](#measuring-generalization) and [Searching Hyperparameters](#searching-hyperparameters) we'll train multiple models.
-In these cases, the *sum* of the confusion matrices with the best F1s for each model is shown here.
+In those cases, the *sum* of the confusion matrices with the best F1s for each model is shown here.
 Multiple models are also created if `# replicates` is greater than 1.

-In the middle panel of "accuracy.pdf" is the precision and recall for each label plotted separately.
+* In the left panel of "precision-recall.pdf" is the precision and recall for each label plotted separately.
 These are simply the values in the corners of the boxes along the diagonal of the confusion matrix.
 For a perfect classifier they would all be 100.
 In this case all of the circles have black perimeters because this logs folder contains just a single trained model, but in the case where there